MIDRC/MIDRC_MELODY/readme.md

 This project calculates and visualizes bootstrapped metrics for multiple AI models.
 It performs two main tasks:
 - Calculation of Quadratic Weighted Kappa (QWK) differences, with bootstrapping and spider plot visualizations.
-- Calculation of EOD (Equal Opportunity Difference) and AAOD (Average Absolute Opportunity Difference) metrics with bootstrap confidence intervals and corresponding spider plots.
+- Calculation of EOD (Equal Opportunity Difference) and AAOD (Average Absolute Odds Difference) metrics with bootstrap confidence intervals and corresponding spider plots.

 ## Overview